-Usually, data integration like this is an onerous task, requiring the skills of a data scientist.
-Analytics makes the work much easier, giving Salesforce admins a powerful way to bring data in—even without that PhD in data science!
+Usually, data integration like this is an onerous task, requiring the skills of a data engineer.
+Tableau CRM, formerly named Einstein Analytics, makes the work much easier, giving Salesforce admins a powerful way to bring data in.

-This module explains the main tools for bringing data into Analytics and preparing it for use.
-You walk through the process of bringing both external and Salesforce data into Analytics.
+This module explains the main tools for bringing data into Tableau CRM and preparing it for use.
+You walk through the process of bringing both external and Salesforce data into Tableau CRM.
 You also learn how to prepare the data so you can build those dashboards that sales leadership needs—and so they can later explore the data on their own.

-First, let’s cover some key concepts you need to understand to become an Analytics data expert.
+First, let’s cover some key concepts you need to understand to become a Tableau CRM data expert.